RichieWallett/project-01/README.md

-# project-01
+# Project-01
-This is a test repo based on Dan Shiffman's 1.1: Introduction - Git and GitHub for Poets
+This is a decription based on Dan Shiffman's 1.1: Introduction - Git and GitHub for Poets [YouTUbe](t.ly/yDNeG)